utkarsh1109/gametime-hero-assignment/README.md

 # Gametime Hero Coding Challenge: RSVP Service Module

-This project implements a simple, in-memory RSVP management service using TypeScript as part of the Gametime Hero coding challenge submission.
+I have created this project which implements a simple, in-memory RSVP management service using TypeScript as part of the Gametime Hero coding challenge submission.

 ## Project Goal